slint-ui/slint/docs/recipes/recipes.md

 ### Breakpoints for responsive ui

-Uses this recipe to implement a responsive SideBar that collapses when the parent width is smaller then the given break-point.
-On Button click the SideBar can be expanded if collapsed on break-point.
+Use this recipe to implement a responsive SideBar that collapses when the parent width is smaller than the given break-point.
+When the button is clicked, the SideBar expands if collapsed on break-point.

 ```slint,no-auto-preview
 import { Button } from "std-widgets.slint";